tlack/binance.q/README.md

 * fetch.q - endless loop. download trades for watched symbols. store in data/

-* pnl.q - using your downloaded trade history, attempt to build a profit and loss statement for every active trading period of the day
+* pnl.q - using your downloaded trade history, attempt to build a profit and loss statement for every active trading period of the day, and builds a trade table for you

 * ranges.q - not yet implemented. stats for a given set of trades.